Kijewski/generic-c-hashmap/README.md

 Iterates over all elements stored in the map. `iter` is the iterator.
 You may use `break` and `continue` and in usual loops.
-While iterating you must not add to or remove from teh map!
+While iterating you must not add to or remove from the map!

 If your map stores pointers, you may want to iterate over all elements and the `free(*iter)` before destroying the hashmap to avoid memory leaks.